Kakul22/CivicPulse/README.md

 - Track your own reports on a personal "My Reports" dashboard
 - Mark your own reported issue's status as it moves from **Reported → In Progress → Resolved**

-**Coming next:**
-- A government/authority-side portal — a separate login for civic bodies to view reported issues in their jurisdiction, respond to them, and update status on the public's behalf once genuinely fixed
+**For government/authority accounts:**
+- A separate account type, chosen at signup
+- A dashboard showing every reported issue, with live counts by status
+- See the reporter's name and email for accountability
+- Update the status of *any* issue, not just ones they filed
+- No "Report an issue" clutter in their view — the interface adapts to the role

 ---